-An ākonga may be accepted for late enrolment by the delegated authority up to ten working days or 10 per cent of the course duration (whichever is the lesser).
-In making their decision, the delegated authority balances a desire to be flexible against the likelihood of ākonga success following late enrolment.
+Ākonga can be accepted for late enrolment by the delegated authority up to ten working days or 10 per cent of the course duration (whichever is the lesser).
+In making the decision, a desire to be flexible is balanced against the likelihood of ākonga success following late enrolment.

-To be accepted for late enrolment, the ākonga needs to have completed the application and enrolment process.
+To be accepted for late enrolment, ākonga need to have completed the application and enrolment process and paid any fees.

-The relevant Te Pūkenga staff advise the ākonga of the implications of a late start and the ākonga confirms in writing that they have been advised:
+Ākonga are advised of the implications of a late start and confirm in writing that they have been advised:

-The standard withdrawal date applies and the ākonga is not entitled to a refund if they withdraw after this date.
+of course requirements, expectations, and any other relevant information applicable to a late start; and

-Programme staff advise the ākonga of course requirements, expectations, and any other relevant information applicable to a late start.
+that the regular withdrawal date applies and ākonga are not entitled to a refund if they withdraw after this date.

 Transfer of Enrolment

-An ākonga may transfer their enrolment between programmes; courses on a programme; campuses/sites; or delivery modes, normally within 10 working days of the new course/programme start date or 10 per cent of the course duration (whichever is the lesser) with the approval of the delegated authority.
+Subject to availability, ākonga may transfer their enrolment between programmes; courses on a programme; campuses/sites; or delivery modes, normally within 10 working days of the new course/programme start date or 10 per cent of the course duration (whichever is the lesser) with the approval of the delegated authority.

-The ākonga completes any additional documentation required to transfer, including meeting any additional entry requirements.
+Ākonga completes any additional documentation required to transfer, including meeting any differing entry requirements.

-The relevant Te Pūkenga staff advise the ākonga of the implications of a transfer and the ākonga confirms in writing that they have been advised:
+Ākonga are advised of the implications of a transfer and confirm in writing that they have been advised:

-The standard withdrawal deadline applies and the ākonga is not entitled to a refund if they withdraw after this deadline.
+of course requirements, expectations, and any other relevant information applicable to the transfer; and

-Programme staff advise the ākonga of course requirements, expectations, and any other relevant information applicable to the transfer.
+that the regular withdrawal deadline applies and ākonga are not entitled to a refund if they withdraw after this deadline.